countnazgul/set-volume/README.md

 > [!NOTE]
 > If this parameter is not provided then default value will be set - `asc`

+### Show current volume

+To view the current volume level run:

+`.\set-volume show`

+This will print the current volume in the console and as OS notification

 ## PowerToys

 The whole idea of this app was to be used with [PowerToys](https://learn.microsoft.com/en-us/windows/powertoys/).
 In there we can remap shortcut to run a program.